Diversity Makes a Difference

 Nothing abnormal, Campbellsville University is about average ranked at #1,232.

-Ethnically diverse college campuses allow students to get to know and learn with others from different racial and ethnic backgrounds.
+Racially diverse college campuses allow students to get to know and learn with others from different racial and ethnic backgrounds.
+It also means the school is working to fairly represent and support all students.

 With a student body composition that is close to the national average, Campbellsville University is ranked #1,781 when it comes to ethnic diversity.